We’re Here for You

 Most welfare benefit plans are required to complete a reporting document such as Form 5500; however, there is a small welfare plan exemption.
-This exemption applies to plans with fewer than 100 participants that are fully insured and/or benefits are paid out of the general assets of the business on a pay-as-you-go basis.
-Also, these plans are not required to file a Summary Plan Description
+This exemption applies to plans with fewer than 100 participants who are fully insured and/or benefits are paid out of the general assets of the business on a pay-as-you-go basis.
+Also, these plans are not required to file a Summary Plan Description.

 Yes, all COBRA benefits apply.
 Additionally, individual State Continuation Benefits may apply depending on which state the business is located in.
 Regardless of where the employer is located, we suggest that if the state offers any type of Continuation Benefits, the employer extends the plan to match those benefits.